FTC sues to block big semiconductor chip industry merger between Nvidia and Arm

 Huang also promised to not meddle with Arm's business model.
 It is seen as the "Switzerland" of the chip industry since it provides chip designs to any company seeking them, including Big Tech companies Apple and Amazon.

-But questions from regulators quickly ensued.
+Not long after the deal was announced, however, questions from regulators ensued.
 So did concern from tech giants including Alphabet, Qualcomm and Microsoft, which said the merger would give Nvidia too much power over Arm.
 Tech firms were also worried it would allow Nvidia to access sensitive information about its competitors, something the FTC echoed in its complaint.

 "Arm licensees share their competitively sensitive information with Arm because Arm is a neutral partner, not a rival chipmaker," the FTC wrote in its filing in administrative court.
 "The acquisition is likely to result in a critical loss of trust in Arm and its ecosystem."